Lives Cut Short: Remembering Health Care Workers In Their 20s Killed By COVID-19

 After the pandemic hit, Bradt started showering when he got home from work.
 He and Padula wore masks when they went out, which was usually only for groceries or gas.
 They stopped visiting their immunocompromised parents.

-On April 5, Bradt came down with a fever, stomach-bug symptoms and achiness, and went to the hospital.
-His COVID-19 test came back negative.
+On April 5, Bradt came down with a fever, stomach-bug symptoms and achiness and went to the hospital.
+His test for the coronavirus came back negative.
 Soon he couldn't breathe.
 Another test proved positive.
 On April 16 he was put on a ventilator.
 In the process, he choked on his own vomit, which caused his lung to collapse.

-Padula assumes Bradt was infected at work, and is unsure whether he had sufficient PPE.
-Conifer Park did not respond to queries, but according to local health authorities, 12 employees and six patients at the facility tested positive for COVID-19.
-Padula herself had symptoms so severe that she was taken to the emergency room in an ambulance.
+Padula assumes Bradt was infected at work and is unsure whether he had sufficient personal protective equipment.
+Conifer Park did not respond to queries, but according to local health authorities, 12 employees and six patients at the facility tested positive for the coronavirus.
+Padula had symptoms so severe that she was taken to the emergency room in an ambulance.

-She was not allowed to visit Bradt, and was quarantined alone at home, where she spent her 28th birthday, taking anxiety medication prescribed by her doctor.
+She was not allowed to visit Bradt and was quarantined alone at home, where she spent her 28th birthday, taking anxiety medication prescribed by her doctor.

 On May 13, as doctors tried to coax Bradt off the ventilator, he suffered a heart attack, Padula says.
 She and Bradt's mother were permitted to say goodbye to him.
 But "he was gone by the time we got there," Padula said in an interview.
 "He didn't look like himself," swollen and festooned with tubes.